hhudson/mailchimp_plsql_api/README.md

     , p_https_host  => 'wildcardsan2.mailchimp.com'
     ) from dual;
 ```
 The 'HTTPS Host' refers to 'Common Name' of the URL you are trying to reach and must now be specified when it does not match the destination URL.
-For more details on this error :
+See my notes on [solving the ORA-24263 error](docs/Certificate_of_the_remote_server_does_not_match_the_target_address.md).

 ## Install Logger